MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/warehouse-pick-items.md

 > [!NOTE]
 > Even though the setting is called **Require Pick**, you can still post shipments directly from the source business document at location where you select this check box.

-If your location is set up to require pick processing but not shipment processing, you use the **Inventory Pick** window to organize the picking information, print the picking information, enter the result of the pick, and post the picking information, which in turn posts the shipment of the items.
+If your location is set up to require pick processing but not shipment processing, you use the **Inventory Pick** page to organize the picking information, print the picking information, enter the result of the pick, and post the picking information, which in turn posts the shipment of the items.
 In the case of picking components for a production order, the posting of the pick also posts the consumption.

-If your location is set up to require both pick and shipment processing, so that you have placed check marks in both the **Require Pick** and **Require Shipment** field on the location card, you use the **Warehouse Pick** window to handle the pick.
+If your location is set up to require both pick and shipment processing, so that you have placed check marks in both the **Require Pick** and **Require Shipment** field on the location card, you use the **Warehouse Pick** page to handle the pick.
 The warehouse pick functions similarly to the inventory pick, except that instead of posting the picking information, you register the pick.
 This registering process does not post the shipment, but merely makes the items available for shipment.
 As a warehouse manager, you can use a pick worksheets to organize pick information before creating the individual warehouse pick instructions.

 The following table describes a sequence of tasks, with links to the topics that describe them.